ibivu/pipenn/README.md

 # README #

-This README provides steps that are necessary to train and test the Deep Learning (DL) methods of PIPENN described in the paper.
+This README provides steps that are necessary to train and test the Deep Learning (DL) methods of PIPENN described in our paper:

+    Bas Stringer*, Hans de Ferrante, Sanne Abeln, Jaap Heringa, K. Anton Feenstra and Reza Haydarlou* (2021).
+    PIPENN: Protein Interface Prediction with an Ensemble of Neural Nets.
+In preparation.

 You can also use these steps to run PIPENN for the interface prediction of your own protein sequences.

 ### What is PIPENN? ###

 PIPENN stands for 'Protein Interface Prediction with an Ensemble of Neural Nets'.
-PIPENN is a set of various DL methods for predicting protein bindings of different interaction types (protein-protein, protein-small-molecule, protein-nucleotide(DNA/RNA)) at residue-level, using only information from a protein sequence.
+PIPENN is a set of various DL methods for predicting protein bindings of different interaction types (protein-protein, protein-small-molecule, protein-nucleotide(DNA/RNA)) at residue-level, using only information from a protein sequence as input.

 ### How can I set up the required environment? ###